theakshatkhandelwal/UNITEST-EXAM/FIX_QTYPE_COLUMN.md

 Once the migration is complete:
 - ✅ You can create quizzes with subjective questions
 - ✅ The `qtype` column will accept: 'mcq', 'subjective', 'coding'
+- ✅ The `answer` column can store long subjective answers (full paragraphs)
 - ✅ No more "value too long" errors

 ## Verification